Monotone Lagrangians in cotangent bundles of spheres: Wrapped Fukaya categories

 \subsection{Wrapped Fukaya categories}

 We will consider several versions of the Fukaya $A_\infty$-category of $T^*S^n$.
 Recall that $R$ is either $\Z$ or $\C$.

 \begin{itemize} \item $\W^\Z(T^*S^n;\Z)$ is a category whose objects are either the $F_\eta$ from Definition \ref{D:Lagr F} or compact oriented exact Lagrangians.
 When $n=3$, we also include the objects $N_\eta$ from Definition \ref{D:Lagr N}.
 Objects are equipped with $\Z$-gradings and spin structures.
 Morphism spaces are wrapped Floer cochain complexes with coefficients in $\Z$.
 The differential and higher $A_\infty$-operations count rigid pearly trees, without keeping track of areas (which can be thought of as setting $T=1$ in the Novikov field $\K_\Z$).
-In \cite{AbouzaidCotangentFiber}, it is shown that every $F_\eta$ (which is Hamiltonian isotopic to a cotangent fiber, by Lemma \ref{L:L_C and F_eta}) generates $\W^\Z(T^*S^n;\Z)$.

 \item $\W^\Z(T^*S^n;\K_R)$ has the same objects as $\W^\Z(T^*S^n;\Z)$.
 The difference is that the morphism spaces are now wrapped Floer cochain complexes {\em with coefficients in $\K_R$}, to keep track of the symplectic areas of the disks in the pearly trees that contribute to the $A_\infty$ operations.